team-borygo/yt-mirror/README.md

 **This tool is still in active development**

-Currently it works only on Linux.
+Currently it works only on Linux (dependency on `mv` command, and Linux directory structure for data location, and defaults).

 ## Supported browsers